joshfrench/om-wiki-fork/Documentation.md

   ...)
 ```

-Given a cursor return a reference cursor that inherits all of the
+Given a cursor, return a reference cursor that inherits all of the
 properties and methods of the cursor.
 Reference cursors may be
 observed via `om.core/observe`.